gjohansson-ST/response_as_sensor/README.md

 ---
 **Title:** "Response as sensor"

-**Description:** "Create an entity from a service call response data."
+**Description:** "Create an entity from an action call response data."

 **Date created:** 2024-09-21